hazelcast/hazelcast-reference-manual/src/FAQ.md

 ## How can I monitor Hazelcast?

-[Hazelcast Management Center](#management-center) is what you use to monitor and manage the members running Hazelcast.
+[Hazelcast Management Center](http://docs.hazelcast.org/docs/management-center/latest/manual/html/index.html) is what you use to monitor and manage the members running Hazelcast.
 In addition to monitoring the overall state of a cluster, you can analyze and browse data structures in detail, you can update map configurations, and you can take thread dumps from members.

+You can also use Hazelcast's HTTP based health check implementation and health monitoring utility.
+Please see the [Health Check and Monitoring section](#health-check-and-monitoring).
+There is also a [diagnostocs tool](#diagnostics) where you can see detailed logs enhanced with diagnostic plugins.

 Moreover, JMX monitoring is also provided.
 Please see the [Monitoring with JMX section](#monitoring-with-jmx) for details.